berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 ### Troubleshooting tips

 In case the cloud controller manager pod is not in a Running state after a short while, you need to find out what's wrong.
-Typical problems include incorrect *cloud.conf*, wrong secret name and inability to connect to the cloud or authenticate with it.
+*cloud.conf* might be incorrect, the secret name might be inconsistent with the cloud controller manaager manifest, the cloud controller manager might have trouble connecting to the cloud or authenticating with it.
 For more information, check the pod's logs.

     $ kubectl -n kube-system logs pod/openstack-cloud-controller-manager-9c2pp